-5.7 Right of Data Portability
+Right to Data Portability

 Even if we already hold your personal data, you still have various rights in relation to it.
 To get in touch about these, please contact us.
 We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of any applicable laws.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.